pelithne/k8s/workshop.md

 In Azure DevOps, connect you Azure Subscription by the following instruction: <https://docs.microsoft.com/en-us/azure/devops/pipelines/library/connect-to-azure?view=azure-devops#create-an-azure-resource-manager-service-connection-using-automated-security>.
 Create 2 connections from Azure DevOps to Azure:

 1. Azure Resource Manager - to deploy anything in Azure in any resource group
 2. Docker Service Registry Connection - enables deployment from the pipeline to a docker registry.
-In our case, the Docker Registry is the Azure Container Registry.
+In our case, the Docker Registry is the Azure Container Registry you created in a previous step.